yuvallb/Distributed-Web-Application-Skeleton/README.md

 ## Frontend

-We will use a simple html page, served by nodeJS (using react-scripts) listening on port 8000.
+We will use react, served by nodeJS (using react-scripts) listening on port 8000.
 To run ther frontend web server locally, open a new terminal window and run:
 ```bash
 cd frontend